 General Studies Requirement.
 This is a university requirement of all undergraduates.
-See "Meeting the General Studies Requirement," page 91.
+See "Meeting the General Studies Requirement," page 92.

 GPA.
 The ASU grade point average (GPA) is obtained by dividing the total number of ASU grade points earned by the number of ASU semester hours graded "A" (4.00), "B" (3.00), "C" (2.00), "D" (1.00), or "E" (0.00).
 Grade point averages are rounded to the nearest hundredth of a grade point.
-See "Grade Point Average," page 82.
+See "Grade Point Average," page 83.

 Grade Points.
-For the purpose of computing the GPA, grade points are assigned to each of the grades for each semester hour as follows: "A," four points; "B," three points; "C," two points; "D," one point; and "E," zero points.
+For the purpose of computing the GPA, grade points are assigned to each of the grades for each semester hour.
+For example, three points are assigned for a "B." See "Grades and Marks," page 81.

 Graduate Catalog.
-The Graduate Catalog describes the procedures and requirements for enrollment in the Graduate College.
-See "Graduate College," page 491.
+The Graduate Catalog describes the procedures and requirements for enrollment in the Division of Graduate Studies.
+See "Division of Graduate Studies," page 498.